Judith Weis: Research

 Later in the 1980s and 1990s, Weis and her team observed that adult mummichogs in the polluted estuary were slow to capture prey (grass shrimp) and were easier to catch by a predator (blue crabs).
 Most of their diet was detritus in the mud, which is not highly nutritious for them.
 Weis theorized that poor nutrition may have been partly responsible for their slow growth and reduced life span, and poor predator avoidance may have also been partly responsible for their reduced life span.
 The shrimp in Piles Creek were larger and more numerous than at clean sites, because their main predator, the mummichogs, were impaired.
 Other species from polluted estuaries (fiddler crabs, juvenile bluefish and blue crabs) also had altered behavior.
-Weis's later research in the New Jersey Meadowlands has shown, for example, that levels of mercury and other contaminants in sediment along the Hackensack River are so high that blue crabs, like the mummichogs, are slow at capturing live food (even though they are particularly aggressive), and eat a great deal of detritus, which is abnormal for a carnivorous crab. showing that the invasive plant sequesters more metal pollutants than the native plant, without releasing them back into the environment.
+Weis's later research in the New Jersey Meadowlands has shown, for example, that levels of mercury and other contaminants in sediment along the Hackensack River are so high that blue crabs, like the mummichogs, are slow at capturing live food (even though they are particularly aggressive), and eat a great deal of detritus, which is abnormal for a carnivorous crab.
+Juvenile bluefish ("snappers") there exhibit slower swimming speed and reduced prey capture, and grow more slowly than their counterparts in a clean environment.
+Fish captured in the Hackensack frequently have empty stomachs, which is highly unusual for this voracious species.
+Weis and her field research team documented, over the decades, the unhealthy effects of pollutants on the coastal species in Piles Creek and the Meadowlands, as compared with similar animals in the cleaner waters of Tuckerton, New Jersey.
+She concluded that, while the Clean Water Act has helped improve the quality of the environment in industrial areas in northern New Jersey, stronger regulation is needed.

+Weis's habitat studies over the decades have included marine animal associations with mangroves and with salt marsh plants, comparing the native Spartina with the invasive reed Phragmites, showing that the invasive plant sequesters more metal pollutants than the native plant, without releasing them back into the environment.
 This invasive species (which is being removed in restoration projects) performs some services for the environment and should be managed more sensitively.